Ford Transit Connect Review 2025: Price, specs & load capacity

 The front of the Ford Transit Connect might look like a car, but it has just about all the practicality and storage space you’d expect of a van.
 Cubby holes, trays and other storage areas abound – there’s a tray on top of the dash and another small one in front of the gear stick with a fold-up shelf under which there’s a wireless phone charger.
 A fold-down pocket sits to the right of the steering wheel and there’s a reasonable size glovebox.
 There are two cup holders between the seats and a small storage box behind them towards the bulkhead – just watch you don’t accidentally drop anything down there, because much ferreting around to find it will follow.
 The door pockets are large and there’s a large storage area in the roof above the seats.

-Out back, you’ll find 3.1 cubic metres of space in the L1 Transit Connect, and 3.7 cubic metres in the L2.
+Out back, you’ll find 3.1 cubic metres of space in the L1 Transit Connect and 3.7 cubic metres in the L2.
 Unsurprisingly considering their common engineering, that’s the same as in the VW Caddy Cargo, and it’s an increase from the 2.9 cubic metres you got in the old L1 Transit Connect.
 It’s bigger than the Mercedes Citan, too.
 There are asymmetric rear doors and a sliding door on the passenger side on L1 cars and dual side load doors on the L2.
 Maximum load length is 1797mm on the L1 and 2150mm on the L2, which is actually slightly less than the Citan.

 In the back, you’ve got 2.9 cubic metres of space in the L1 model and 3.6 cubic metres in the L2.
 That’s the same as in the SWB and LWB Ford Transit Connects, but the standard Volkswagen Caddy Cargo will give you 3.1 cubic metres.
 Asymmetric rear double doors and a sliding door on the left are standard, with a right-hand sliding door optional.
 Unlike some rivals, there’s no hatch in the bulkhead to load through longer items.
 That means a maximum load length of 1806mm in the L1 and 2170mm in the L2.

 When it comes to gross payloads, the L1 can carry up to 743kg with the 102PS engine, and the L2 expands that to 778kg.
 With the 122PS engine, those numbers are 737kg (L1) and 792kg (L2).
+The PHEV Transit Connect has a payload of 690kg (L1) and 743kg (L2).

 In comparison, the Mercedes Citan, which has only one engine choice, can pull up to 657kg (L1) or 661kg (L2).
 The VW Caddy Cargo can manage up to 718kg, while the likes of the Citroen Berlingo will haul up to 950kg.